-According to the Bureau of Labor Statistics consumer price index, prices in 2018 are 36.47% higher than average prices throughout 2003.
-The dollar experienced an average inflation rate of 2.09% per year during this period, meaning the real value of a dollar decreased.
+According to the Bureau of Labor Statistics consumer price index, today's prices in 2019 are 26.76% higher than average prices throughout 2006.
+The dollar experienced an average inflation rate of 1.84% per year during this period, meaning the real value of a dollar decreased.

 According to the Bureau of Labor Statistics, each of these USD amounts below is equal in terms of what it could buy at the time:

 Inflation can vary widely by city, even within the United States.
 Here's how some cities fared in 2006 to 2019 (figures shown are purchasing power equivalents of $100):

 San Diego, California experienced the highest rate of inflation during the 13 years between 2006 and 2019 (3.04%).